ParkerMiddleton/Resume/resume.typ

   name: "Neon Snakes: Multiplayer Snake Battle Arena",
   tech_used: "C#, .NET MAUI, TCP/IP, JSON, MVC, XML",
   date: "December 2023",
-  "Developed a server based competitive snake game with capabilities of hosting hundreds of clients on a single server.", "Sent, received, and parsed JSON objects to transmit movement commands and render real-time world state.", "Constructed an MVC design architecture on top of a client-server pattern that appropriately enforced separation of concerns.", "Defined configurable game settings in XML to let server owners adjust snake attributes and arena layout."
+  "Developed a server-based competitive snake game with  the capability of hosting hundreds of clients on a single server.", "Sent, received, and parsed JSON objects to transmit movement commands and render real-time world state.", "Constructed an MVC design architecture on top of a client-server pattern that appropriately enforced separation of concerns.", "Defined configurable game settings in XML to let server owners adjust snake attributes and arena layout."